joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 Because each one points to a different kind of pain: customer harm (liability, hazard), team speed (drag), mental clutter (relic), and deliberate, short-term risk (bet).
 Lumping them all together as "tech debt" means you either treat everything as equally urgent, or worse, ignore the actual dangerous bits until they bite you.

 Liability mapping gives you a way to break that trend.
-Once you see which problems fall into which bucket, it's much easier to have real conversations about what to fix now, what to plan for, and what you can safely ignore.
+Once you see which problems fall into which bucket, it's much easier to have conversations about what to fix now, what to plan for, and what you can safely ignore.

 ## Creating your first liability map

 The most important thing is to start with real, observable evidence rather than gut feel or personal gripes.
-That means pulling from sources that actually tell the story of your systems: recent security scan reports, incident reviews, system flow metrics, maybe even a dead-code analysis.
+That means pulling from sources that tell the story of your systems: recent security scan reports, incident reviews, system flow metrics, maybe even a dead-code analysis.
 The goal is to surface facts, not feelings, so everyone's working from the same page.

 Once you've got your evidence, bring together a cross-functional group, engineering, product, maybe even compliance if the risks warrant it.
 The workshop itself should be quick, energetic, and decisive: take each item, debate its category, and tag it with one of the five liability classes.
 Don't get bogged down in edge cases or endless debate, argue once, decide, and move on.
 The classification isn't about assigning blame, it's about getting clarity.
 You're looking for agreement on what the thing is, not how it happened.